Have you ever wanted to own rental property?

 Now, of course, we must balance out our pros with the reality of cons.

-Unfortunately, there is no guaranteed way to vet out bad tenants.
+Unfortunately, there is no guaranteed way to vet out bad residents.
 They may stop paying rent, trash your property, or be inconsiderate neighbors.

 While property value can increase, it can also decrease.
 With the change mentioned in the benefits list comes the chance that it will go in the opposite direction.